xianhuazhou/xianhuazhou.github.com/_posts/2013-06-05-controller-refactoring.markdown

 When we working with MVC frameworks such as [Ruby on Rails][ror], [Play framework][play], [Zend framework][zf] ..., most of the time, we are working on `controllers` (a series of `actions` of `controllers`).

-In the beginning, a controller could just contain coupld of action methods.
+In the beginning, a controller could just contain couple of action methods.
 For example, a `UserController` (in RoR) could look like:
 {% highlight ruby %}
 class UserController < ApplicationController def register